 It absolutely does.
 There are some exemptions from the CWA’s dredge and fill requirements for prior converted cropland.
 However, many types of farming activities would still trigger compliance.
 For example, the use of pesticides on a field newly-defined as a water of the U.S. could be subject to regulation.

 What can I do to get involved?

 NFIB encourages members to comment directly to the agencies about how this rule will impact your business.
-Comments were due in July 2014, but in response to an NFIB request the agencies extended the comment period by 90 days.
-The comments are now due October 20, 2014.
+Comments were due in July 2014, but in response to an NFIB request the agencies extended the comment period.
+Comments are now due November 14, 2014.
 Read NFIB's letter requesting that the agencies extend the written comment period.

 We also want to hear from you.
 If you have a story to share about how you will be affected, please contact us.